Nishita Akter Nishi

 Nishita Akter Nishi (born 19 June 2008) is a Bangladeshi cricketer who plays for the Bangladesh women's national cricket team as a right-arm off break bowler.
-She received training at Bangladesh Krira Shikkha Protishtan, and took 13 wickets from nine matches for BKSP team in the 2021–22 Dhaka Premier Division Women's Cricket League.
+She received training at Bangladesh Krira Shikkha Protishtan, and took 13 wickets in nine matches for the BKSP team in the 2021–22 Dhaka Premier Division Women's Cricket League.

 Domestic career

 She made her first-class debut for Jamuna on 30 March 2023, against Padma in the 2022–23 Bangladesh Women's National Cricket League.

 International career

 In December 2022, she was selected to the Bangladesh women's under-19 cricket team as a stand-by player for the 2023 Under-19 Women's T20 World Cup.

 In October 2023, she earned her maiden call-up to the Bangladesh women's cricket team for their series against Pakistan.
 She made her One Day International (ODI) debut against Pakistan in the same series, on 7 November 2023.

 In March 2024, she was selected to the national team for the ODI series against Australia.
 In April 2024, she was named as a reserve player in Bangladesh's T20I squad for their series against India.